Custom Policy Checks

 Create a checks settings file

-A prompt appears that allows you to create the configuration file. - Confirm the file creation in the prompt.
+- If you don't have a checks settings file, a prompt appears that allows you to create the configuration file.
+Confirm the file creation in the prompt.
+By default, the settings file is named

 - Create a new file in your Liquibase working directory.
-In this example, we will use this as our new file:
+This file will contain the Python script that is your custom policy check.
+In this example, we title our new file

 custom-check-no-tables.py